 The only way, from the very beginning, to be right with God is to believe Him.
 If someone believes Him, this faith will motivate obedience, trust, etc. God promised that He would send someone to pay the price for sin and the entire Bible is the story of how Jesus eventually came and did this.

-In Genesis God required obedience as a way of acting out faith, this included circumcision and following God's lead as to worship, conduct and service.
-In the New Testament God still requires obedience in the form of baptism and following God's lead as to worship, conduct and service.
+In Genesis, God required obedience as a way of acting out faith, this included circumcision and following God's lead as to worship, conduct and service.
+In the New Testament God still requires obedience in the form of baptism and following God's lead as to worship, conduct, and service (Matthew 28:18-20; Mark 16:15-16; Acts 2:36-47; Acts 22:16).

 Genesis is the beginning and from the very beginning God has required man to believe what He has said and trust Him regardless of the circumstances.